fhcampuswien/atom/README.md

 These data-structures are persisted by hibernate into a relational database.
 The connection information needs to be entered here: https://github.com/fhcampuswien/atom/blob/master/atom-server/src/main/resources/META-INF/persistence.xml

-The GWT web-frontend can work with arbritary data-structures through the help of reflection (enabled by the project gwt-ent https://code.google.com/p/gwt-ent/)
+The GWT web-frontend can work with arbitrary data-structures through the help of reflection (enabled by the project gwt-ent https://code.google.com/p/gwt-ent/)

 ====

 There's a live demo (with only one defined demo DomainObject "Message") you can look at here: https://atomdemo.cloudapp.net

-and yes there are a lot of german strings in there (since our users are german speakers) but they can easily translated by adapting https://github.com/fhcampuswien/atom/blob/master/atom-core/src/main/resources/at/ac/fhcampuswien/atom/shared/AtomMessages.properties and / or: https://github.com/fhcampuswien/atom/blob/master/atom-core/src/main/resources/at/ac/fhcampuswien/atom/shared/AtomMessages_en.properties
+and yes there are a lot of german strings in there (since our users are german speakers) but they can easily be translated by adapting https://github.com/fhcampuswien/atom/blob/master/atom-core/src/main/resources/at/ac/fhcampuswien/atom/shared/AtomMessages.properties and / or: https://github.com/fhcampuswien/atom/blob/master/atom-core/src/main/resources/at/ac/fhcampuswien/atom/shared/AtomMessages_en.properties